 Feeling safe and happy is essential for learning.
+Our school culture and environment is inclusive, based on respectful and caring relationships.
 At TPS we teach skills and strategies to positively manage emotions and challenges.

 We are dedicated to providing a quality education for your child(ren) and believe that by working in partnership with families, together we can achieve this.